 Progressive Overload: The What, Why & How

 Your body adapts each time you exercise and if you don’t make your workout a little bit harder each time, you’ll limit your ability to grow and may experience a workout plateau.
 But, how do you take the difficulty up a notch without overdoing it?
 Meet the progressive overload principle.

 What is progressive overload?

 Progressive overload is a way of gradually dialling up the stress you put on your body while exercising over time, or “overloading” it in an effort to grow your muscles and become stronger.

 By introducing progressive overload into your exercise routine, you’ll maximise your performance and achieve muscle growth.

 Let’s learn how it works and some simple ways to integrate the overload principle into your workouts.

 Putting the “progress” in progressive overload

-The progressive overload principle has been around for a very long time and remains an important part of many training programs for athletes, gym-goers — and members of the Sweat Community following the BUILD program!
+The progressive overload principle has been around for a very long time and remains an important part of many training programs for athletes, gym-goers — and members of the Sweat Community following programs like BUILD or Strength & Sculpt!

-Those who are familiar with Sweat’s powerbuilding program will know that each week the workouts change and build in intensity.
+Those who are familiar with these Sweat programs will know that each week the workouts change and build in intensity.
 This increased pressure on your body is thoroughly and strategically planned and is key to smashing your goals and measuring positive changes in your performance.

-You’ll also notice you’re provided with suggested weights for all of the primary movements which gradually change over time (this means that the intensity has increased).
+You’ll also notice you’re provided with suggested reps or weights for all of the primary movements which gradually change over time (this means that the intensity has increased).

 Remember, nothing is achieved overnight — progressive overload takes hard work, measurement and patience.

 Understanding how progressive overload works